Pierre-Antoine Antonelle: Later life

 After being exiled, Antonelle was regarded as a dangerous anarchist agitator and repeatedly denounced during the First French Empire.
-As a result, he allied himself with Louis XVIII during the Bourbon Restoration, publishing a pamphlet titled Reveil d'un vieillard which advocated a constitutional monarchy.
+As a result, he allied himself with Louis XVIII during the Bourbon Restoration, publishing a pamphlet titled Réveil d'un vieillard which advocated a constitutional monarchy.
 After spending some time in Italy, he retired to Arles where he inherited a large estate.
 Still popular in Arles, he became well known for his fair treatment of the farmers who worked his lands.
 Crowds greeted his public funeral ceremony in 1817, which was boycotted by local clergy due to his strong anticlericalism.